Why is so much trash so far from land?

 Winds on Earth are either global or local.
-Global winds blow in the same directions all the time and are related to the unequal heating of Earth by the Sun — that is, more solar radiation strikes the equator than the polar regions — and the rotation of the Earth — that is, the Coriolis effect.
-Coriolis was described in "Concept Earth as a Planet."
-The causes of the global wind patterns will be described in detail in "Concept Atmospheric Processes."
+Global winds blow in the same directions all the time and are related to the unequal heating of Earth by the Sun — that is, more solar radiation strikes the Equator than the polar regions — and the rotation of the Earth — that is, the Coriolis effect.
+Coriolis was described in the chapter Earth as a Planet.
+The causes of the global wind patterns will be described in detail in the chapter Atmospheric Processes.

 Water in the surface currents is pushed in the direction of the major wind belts:

 - trade winds: east to west between the Equator and 30oN and 30oS